corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 For Corda 5.0, only a single notary protocol will be provided, the **non-validating notary protocol**.

 ## Plugin Packaging
 The details of this architecture and the steps you need to take in order to successfully build your CorDapp will be outlined in the following sections.
-For information on how to deploy a functioning network, see the deployment section.
+For information on how to onboard a new member as a notary service representative, see the [Onboarding Notaries]({{< relref "../../application-networks/creating/notaries.md" >}}) section.

 {{< figure src="c5-non-validating-notary.png" figcaption="The CPKs, CPBs and CPIs involved in getting a functioning network that can run a notary (and by extension, UTXO ledger functionality)" alt="Corda 5 non-validating notary" >}}